vibhavnirmal/vibhavnirmal/README.md

 ### Hi there 👋

+- 🔭 I’m currently exploring perception and vision research papers
+- 🌱 I’m currently learning cuda and cpp for accelerated programming
+- 👯 I’m looking to collaborate on robotics and machine vision projects
+- 💬 Ask me about ROS, YOLO, Classical Computer Vision algorithms
+- 📫 How to reach me: mail me at: techie23.vin at gmail dot com
+- ⚡ Fun fact: lichess 1300

 #### Surpass Your Limits :)

 <!--
 **vibhavnirmal/vibhavnirmal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.